egaxegax/dbcartajs/README.md

  * drag to move map;
  * use Ctrl+Left-Mouse-Button to draw zoom box;
- * use right bar buttons to move, zoom;
+ * use mouse wheel or right bar buttons to zoom;
  * touch support (move, zoom) on Tablet PC.

 ##  Screenshots